Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 4. Doctoral degree

-It’s important to think of college degrees in order for a few reasons.
+It’s important to think of college degree levels in order for a few reasons.
 For starters, knowledge for a bachelor’s degree differs dramatically from what’s required for a doctoral degree.
-By moving through the degrees in order, you leverage previous academic knowledge to address new challenges.
+Moving through the degrees in order allows you to leverage previous academic knowledge to address new challenges.
 Prior education can form a strong foundation for future learning.

-It's also important to consider the different time and financial requirements of each degree type, as well as a given degree’s impact on your career prospects.
+It's also important to consider the different time and financial requirements of each degree level and a given degree’s impact on your career prospects.
 You might, for example, research what education is typically required for a position in your desired field.
-This can help you figure out the level of education you need to earn to reach your goals.
+This can help you determine the level of education you need to earn to reach your goals.

 1. Associate degree